banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-plan-2025.md

 **Decision:** Use a hybrid approach with initial manual dependency mapping supplemented by a lightweight Obsidian-specific analysis tool.

 **Implementation details:**
-1. Begin with a manual high-level dependency map of the main components identified in the refactoring plan:
+1. Begin with a manual high-level dependency map of the main components
 - Create a visual diagram documenting relationships between:
   - Modal components
   - Service classes
   - Data processing functions
   - UI rendering systems
 - Identify both direct dependencies (imports) and indirect dependencies (shared state)

 2. Develop a simple Obsidian-specific analysis script that:
 - Scans for Obsidian API usage patterns (e.g., `this.app`, `this.plugin`)
 - Identifies plugin lifecycle hooks and their consumers
 - Maps event emitters and subscribers
 - Highlights potential circular dependencies

 3. Maintain the dependency documentation as a living document:
 - Update the diagram after each component extraction
 - Include the dependency map in technical documentation
 - Use the map to validate extraction order decisions

 **Benefits of this approach:**
 - Combines human insight with automated detection